 Israel and Palestine will finally shake hands and sort out their differences?

 Achieving ANY of the goals on that list is impossible unless one single government calls the shots and enforces conditions whereby the goals become achievable.
 That means the removal of sovereign status for individual nations.
-It means one giant money pot made up of cash from every nation that has cash to finance these initiatives.
+It means one giant money pot made up of cash from every nation that has the cash to finance these initiatives.